openactive/feed-normaliser/docs/stage/download-raw-data.md

     UPDATE publisher_feed SET raw_next_url=NULL;

-## To only download some raw data
+## To only download a limited set of raw data

+You may want to do this to avoid processing too much data.
+Or to debug a problem that occurs with a specific publisher's data, you may want to get data for that publisher only.

 ### Stop the process early

-The process can be forcefully stopped at any point and the database will not be in a bad state.
+The process can be forcibly stopped at any point and the database will not be in a bad state.
 It will contain most work done up to the point you stop it.

 ### Edit the SQL query that loads work to do